-University A University B Start-up Full-time curriculum on student Modules and minors on environment companies.
-Also incubation entrepreneurship with idea generation facilities for offering mentoring and and student companies.
-Also specialist advise incubation facilities Integration Separate curriculum.
-Incubator for Modules and minors not integrated all current students and recent across all curriculums.
+University A University B Full-time curriculum on student Modules and minors on Start-up companies.
+Also incubation entrepreneurship with idea environment facilities for offering mentoring generation and student companies. and specialist advise Also incubation facilities Separate curriculum.
+Incubator for Modules and minors not integrated Integration all current students and recent across all curriculums.
 Incubation graduates up to five years. facilities for all current students.
-Program goal Employability of students Increasing number of students with entrepreneurial mind-set and launching company within five years of graduation Desired Focus on social entrepreneurship Introduce entrepreneurship learning- initiatives and collaboration with SMEs. line across university.
-Closer Expose all students to cooperation with business units within entrepreneurship, without separating university, and companies and it in a module.
-Create universities globally.
-Integration with entrepreneurship centre. engineering studies.
-Ambitions Leader in entrepreneurship Not the ambition to become an education of Northeast incubator
+Increasing number of students with Program Employability of students entrepreneurial mind-set and goal launching company within five O years of graduation Focus on social entrepreneurship Introduce entrepreneurship learning- and collaboration with SMEs. line across university.
+Closer Desired Expose all students to cooperation with business units initiatives entrepreneurship, without within university, and companies separating it in a module.
+Create and universities globally.
+Integration entrepreneurship centre. with engineering studies.
+Ambitions Leader in entrepreneurship Not the ambition to become an Ambitions education of Northeast incubator